Ann Rutherford: Personal life and death

 Rutherford was married twice.
-On December 31, 1942, she married David May II, the grandson of the founder of the May Company department stores; the couple had a daughter, Gloria May, in 1943.
-On June 6, 1953, Rutherford and May were divorced in a court in Juárez, Mexico.
+On December 31, 1942, she married David May II, the grandson of the founder of the May Company department stores; the couple had a daughter, Gloria May Voeller.
+On June 6, 1953, Rutherford and May were divorced in Juárez, Mexico.
 On October 7, 1953, in New York City, Rutherford married actor/producer William Dozier, the creator of the Batman (1966–1968) TV series.
-Dozier died in Santa Monica, California of a stroke on April 23, 1991.
+Dozier died in Santa Monica, California, of a stroke on April 23, 1991.

+Rutherford died at her home in Beverly Hills, California, on June 11, 2012, following declining health due to heart problems.
+She was 94.
+She was cremated and her ashes given to her daughter.
 Her companion of twenty years was Al Morley.

-Rutherford died on June 11, 2012, aged 94 at her home in Beverly Hills, California, following declining health due to heart problems.
-She was cremated, and her ashes given to her daughter.